naspaw/cdandpr/README.md

 ***************************************************************
 This project was written for YILDIZ TECHNICAL UNIVERSTY Mechatronics Engineering, introduction to image processing course.
-For more information-questions-feedbacks, please contact us via e-mail adresses given below.\n wapsanpc@gmail.com
+For more information-questions-feedbacks, please contact us via e-mail adresses given : wapsanpc@gmail.com